RohitChanda/master-nodejs-fundamentals/README.md

 const express = require("express");
 const os = require("os");

-const numCpu = os.cpus().length;
+// * To get the no of CPUs or cores in our processor const numCpu = os.cpus().length;
 // const numCpu = os.availableParallelism(); //both are same